veax/nest-openapi-code-generator/README.md

 - Joins them together for the class name

 ### Shared DTOs
 A shared DTO is a Data Transfer Object that is used across multiple resources or modules in your API.
-To avoid duplication, shared DTOs are generated once in a dedicated `shared/` folder in `shared.dto.ts` file and imported wherever needed.
+To avoid duplication, shared DTOs are generated once in a dedicated `shared/` folder in the `shared.dto.ts` file and imported wherever needed.

 #### How to Mark a Schema as Shared
 To mark a schema as shared, add the `x-shared: true` vendor extension to your schema definition in your OpenAPI YAML file.
 For example: